bodokaiser/hangload.com/about/index.md

 - id: who-creator
   question: Who is the creator?
   answer: |
     Hangload was invented by Darius Hajiani, a UK-expat living in Berlin.
 He was looking for a better way to transport grocery bags by bicycle.
-After researching, experimenting with different materials,and extensive testing, he came up with the patented Hangload system.
+After researching, experimenting with different materials, and extensive testing, he came up with the patented Hangload system.

     Invented and created in Berlin, Hangload was a finalist at the Innovation Price Berlin (Innovationpreis Berlin Brandenburg) and garnered media interest.